jroblak/jroblak.github.com/index.md

     <div class="story">
       <p class="story-lead">I’ve spent my career turning emerging technology into dependable systems—and small, determined groups into organizations that can carry them forward.</p>

       <p>I started as a hands-on founding engineer, building healthcare and financial products from a blank repository: HIPAA-compliant marketplaces, real-time card authorization, and rules engines that became patented technology.
-That early work shaped how I still operate.
-Stay close to the system.
-Understand the constraints.
-Make the complicated thing clear enough to build.</p>
+That early work shaped how I still operate: stay close to the system (and the business), understand the constraints, and make the complicated thing clear enough to build.</p>

       <p>As the scale changed, so did the work.
 At Maven Clinic and 1Password, I built and led platform, security, data, infrastructure, and developer-experience organizations ranging from a dozen people to more than 180.
 We modernized critical infrastructure without downtime, supported software serving more than a billion requests a day, and built operating systems for engineering that made reliability, speed, and good judgment repeatable.</p>